-Guy developed a brain tumour when he was seven, affecting his right side and leading to a loss of vision.
-With a passion for tennis, Guy had hoped to pursue a career in tennis for athletes with a disability but found he was not eligible as the Paralympic Games only supports wheelchair tennis.
+When Guy was seven he developed a brain tumour which affected his right side including his vision.
+He had hoped to pursue a career in tennis for athletes with a disability but after learning he was ineligible, turned his attention towards athletics.